Nancy Gertner: Personal life

 Gertner is to date the only Massachusetts judge to post to a personal blog.
 Though this has resulted in some criticism, Gertner maintains that judges are often too silent on issues they should publicly address.

 Gertner published her memoirs, In Defense of Women: Memoirs of an Unrepentant Advocate, in 2011.
 The book focuses on the period during which she worked as a criminal defense and civil rights lawyer before joining the Federal bench in 1994.

-Gertner is married to John Reinstein, former Legal Director for the Massachusetts ACLU.
+Gertner is the widow of John Reinstein, former Legal Director for the Massachusetts ACLU.

 In October 2015, Gertner became the subject of media attention in the Boston area when an escaped cockatoo did considerable damage to her Brookline residence, a historic Victorian home which also happened to be the birthplace of Robert F. Kennedy.
 After eluding capture for several months, the bird was caught on October 22.